Bachelor of Medical Laboratory Science

 The Bachelor of Medical Laboratory Science is a four-year professional program.
 Graduates are trained biomedical scientists who possess a broad range of knowledge in medical laboratory diagnostics with the ability to work proficiently and are culturally competent to deliver care to a wide range of clients/patients.
 The four years of undergraduate study integrates biomedical science theory, laboratory skills and supervised professional practice in a variety of clinical settings.
 Medical laboratory scientists are specialized in the area of clinical diagnostics, producing accurate results required by physicians and health care team members for treatment and management of patients and clients.
 Graduates possess professional knowledge in the areas of haematology, immunology, transfusion science, clinical chemistry, microbiology, molecular and cellular pathology, with the potential to specialize and advance their skills in specialist areas.
 These skills can be easily transferred to work competently in public health labs, municipality and forensic labs and in the biotechnology industry.
 Graduates who are successful in their program can take the credentialing exam for the American Society of Clinical Pathologists International (M.T ASCPi), which provides access to society activities and program recognition for those students who wish to advance their education into graduate studies.

 Students are eligible for a one year Work Experiential Learning experience during their study.
+Students can also opt for Diploma graduation (exit) upon completing the required credit hours.

 Program Goals